tinacms/tina.io/content/docs/self-hosted/configuration.md

 last_edited: '2023-02-01T04:00:00.000Z'
 ---

-## Elements of Self Hosted Tina
+## Elements of Self-hosted Tina

 ### Database File

 The database is configured in **`.tina/database.{js,ts}`** .

-This file is the main element of the self hosted solution.
+This file is the main element of the self-hosted solution.
 It exports an instance of the TinaCMS Database, which handles indexing, queries and CRUD operations.
 A database instance requires a LevelDB implementation.
 It is also configured with optional onPut/onDelete handlers which are used to make updates to your Git repository.
-The database acts as an ephemeral caching layer, so that when you query your content it is not necessary to retrieve it from the git provider.
+The database acts as an ephemeral caching layer, so that when you query your content it is not necessary to retrieve it from the Git provider.

 ```typescript
 import { createDatabase, TinaLevelClient } from '@tinacms/datalayer'